-OVERVIEW: The Lefkofsky Family Foundation was established in 2006 by Groupon cofounder Eric Lefkofsky and his wife Liz.
-The couple tends to stay close to home in their philanthropy, giving to a wide variety of Chicago outfits.
+OVERVIEW: The Lefkofsky Family Foundation was established by Groupon cofounder Eric Lefkofsky and his wife Liz.
+The couple gives to education, health care, medical research, fundamental human rights, and arts and culture in the Chicago area.

 FUNDING AREAS: Education, health care, medical research, fundamental human rights, arts and culture

 IP TAKE: The Lefkofskys have stepped up their giving in recent years and have wide interests.
-They are also Giving Pledge signatories, so much more is on the way.
+They are also Giving Pledge signatories, so much more may be on the way.

-PROFILE: Eric Lefkofsky is best known for cofounding Groupon.
+PROFILE: Established in 2006, the Lefkofsky Family Foundation is the foundation of Eric Lefkofsky, who is best known for cofounding Groupon.
 Prior to Groupon, he worked on a number of different ventures and is described by some as a "serial entrepreneur."
 Lefkofsky went to University of Michigan for his undergraduate studies and then went to Michigan Law.

-In 2006, Lefkofsky and his wife Liz founded the Lefkofsky Family Foundation with a mission of "supporting charitable, scientific, and educational organizations and causes around the world."
-The couple's grantmaking involves several key areas, including education, health, and arts and culture.
-Much of their grantmaking takes place in Chicago, where they reside and where Groupon is headquartered.
+Lefkofsky and his wife Liz founded the Lefkofsky Family Foundation with a mission of "supporting charitable, scientific, and educational organizations and causes around the world."
+The couple's grantmaking involves several key areas, including education, health, human rights, and arts and culture.

 Finally, the couple has given to organizations such as Planned Parenthood of Illinois, the Illinois Holocaust Museum and Education Center, a couple of Jewish advocacy groups, and an organization that serves homeless Chicagoans.
 The fundamental human rights funding area is a global one.